ysglh/DeepVideoAnalytics/readme.md

 3. [deploy/gcp](/deploy/gcp) contains files used for launching DVA in a scalable GKE + GCS setup

-#### Code organization
+### Code organization

 - /client : Python client using DVA REST API
 - /configs : ngnix config + defaults.py defining models + processing pipelines (can be replaced by mounting a volume)
-- /deploy : Dockerfiles, compose files for single machine CPU/GPU deployment, scalable deployment with GCS & Kubernetes on GCP
+- /deploy : Dockerfiles + Instructions for single machine deployment or scalable deployment with Kubernetes
 - /docs : Documentation, tutorial and experiments
 - /tests : Files required for testing
 - /repos : Code copied from third party repos, e.g. Yahoo LOPQ, TF-CTPN etc.
 - /server : dvalib + django server contains contains bulk of the code for UI, App and models.
 - /logs : Empty dir for storing logs

-#### Libraries modified in code and their licenses
+### Libraries modified in code and their licenses

 | Library  | Link to the license |
 | -------- | ------------------- |